The Seven Spirits of God: Holy Spirit, Angels, or Both? (Part 2)

 The Messianic Branch dwells in the land, which is protected by pillar of cloud by day and flame by night (4:2,5)

 These connections suggest the possibility that the stone in Zechariah 3 represents Jerusalem, which is cleansed of sin by YHWH’s seven “eyes” and presented to the Messiah.
-We might reasonably conclude that the “eyes” are the group of angels who removed Joshua’s sin in the heavenly temple, since this is where YHWH’s “eyes” are located.
+We might reasonably conclude that the “seven eyes” in Zech.
+3:4-5 represent the group of angels who removed Joshua’s sin in Zech.
+3:8-9, since the vision occurred in the heavenly temple where YHWH’s “eyes” are located.

-The sequence in Isaiah appears to support this identification, since it recalls the activity of the angels who protected Israel but also judged her sin during the exodus in their capacity as YHWH’s “eyes.”
-These angelic “eyes” who remove sin function similarly to the purifying “spirit of judgment” and “spirit of burning” in Isaiah 4:4 that many interpreters take to be the Holy Spirit.3
+The sequence in Isaiah appears to support this identification, since it recalls the activity of the seven angels who protected Israel but also judged her sin during the exodus in their capacity as YHWH’s “eyes.”
+These angels function similarly to the purifying “spirit of judgment” and “spirit of burning” in Isaiah 4:4 that many interpreters take to be the Holy Spirit.3

 Zechariah 4:2, 10 — 2 And he said to me, “What do you see?”
 I said, “I see, and behold, a lampstand all of gold, with a bowl on the top of it, and seven lamps on it. . .”
 10 “. . .These seven are the eyes of the LORD, which range through the whole earth.”